Ugandan Americans: Assimilation

 Some newly arrived Ugandans receive assistance from Catholic Social Services and other humanitarian relief agencies.
-Because English is Uganda's official language, many Ugandan Americans do not face significant language barriers (although also is significative the use of Luganda Ugandan language in the community).
+Because English is Uganda's official language, many Ugandan Americans do not face significant language barriers (although the use of the Luganda Ugandan language in the community is significant).

 Recent statistics indicate that these Ugandans have become the country's biggest contributors to the economy, amounting to US$1 billion in annual remittances.
 North America has become home to many Ugandans.
 The Ugandans accomplished the goals that brought them to the US or Canada.
 This has prompted them to forge solidities, associations, clubs and brotherhood to foster unity and maintain connectivity to their motherland.
-The solidarities are based on cultural/ethnic backgrounds, with UNAA as the umbrella association that houses all Ugandans regardless their background, creed, tribe and/or social status.
-On the month of August have place three major events that bring together the Ugandans in North America in rather spectacular flair.
-These festivities include the Ttabamiruka, the International Community of Banyakigezi and the Uganda North American Association convention.
+The solidarities are based on cultural/ethnic backgrounds, with the Ugandan North American Association (UNAA) serving as the umbrella association that houses all Ugandans regardless their background, creed, tribe and/or social status.
+The month of August has three major events that bring together the Ugandans in North America.
+These events include the Ttabamiruka, the International Community of Banyakigezi and the Uganda North American Association convention.